algolia/instantsearch/packages/algoliasearch-helper/documentation-src/metalsmith/content/concepts.md

 An immutable object is an object which values cannot be modified after it is created.
 For example, in Javascript strings are immutable.
-This means that you can't direclty change the value and each write operation will return a new object.
+This means that you can't directly change the value and each write operation will return a new object.

 Inside the Helper, we use an immutable object to store the search parameters.
 The